Skip to content

 A single installment in a loan repayment plan.

-Represents the borrower's obligation for one period: what is expected, what has actually been paid, and the detailed per-payment allocations.
+Represents the borrower's obligation for one period: what is expected, what has actually been paid, what has been covered by a discount, and the detailed per-payment allocations.

 Installments are derived views -- the Loan builds them on demand from the CashFlow and the schedule.